 🤷🏻♀️ Recipe FAQs

-"Arayes," is an Arabic word which means "brides."
-It's also the name of this irresistible, Lebanese lamb-stuffed pita bread.
+"Arayes," is an Arabic word that means "brides."
+It's also the name of this irresistible, Lebanese stuffed pita bread recipe.

-Arayes are pretty delicious on their own and make a perfect appetizer.
-If you plan on serving Arayes as a meal, Fattoush or Tabouli would be the perfect side dishes.
+Arayes are pretty delicious and filling on their own.
+They also make a perfect appetizer.
+If you plan on serving Arayes as a meal, Lebanese Fattoush salad or Tabouli salad would be the perfect side dish.
 You can also drizzle the pita sandwiches with tahini sauce.

 Use fresh pita bread that's soft and pliable.
 Slice the pita in half and gently pry open.
 Spread a thin layer of the kabob meat filling inside the pita pockets.